iReepr/Short-Video-Recommender-System/README.md

 The initial analysis of the dataset revealed a rich set of user-item interaction logs, while content metadata such as video descriptions was more limited.
 Although a good number of tags were available, user behavior showed a strong bias toward a single dominant tag (e.g., Tag 28), which limited the diversity of content signals.
 For these reasons, I chose to work with a **Collaborative Filtering** approach, which leverages interaction patterns rather than item content .

-I structured my experimentation into three key stages:

 **1. Collaborative Filtering with ALS**

 I first implemented **ALS**, a matrix factorization method optimized for implicit feedback, as introduced in class.
-To adapt it to our scenario, I followed the methodology seen in lectures: I constructed an implicit user-item matrix by introducing a binary "like" column.
+I constructed an implicit user-item matrix by introducing a binary "like" column.
 A video was marked as "liked" by a user if their watch ratio was above their personal average watch ratio across all videos they had watched.

 ALS allowed me to make use of user-item interactions effectively, but one of its key limitations is its inability to incorporate additional features in a flexible way.
 This motivated the need to explore more feature-rich architectures later in the project.

-**2. Hybrid Model: ALS + TF-IDF with Cosine Similarity** To enhance the collaborative signal with content information, I tested a hybrid method: I computed TF-IDF vectors based on video tags and metadata, and used cosine similarity to capture item-item semantic relationships.
+**2. Hybrid Model: ALS + TF-IDF with Cosine Similarity**

+To enhance the collaborative signal with content information, I tested a hybrid method: I computed TF-IDF vectors based on video tags and metadata, and used cosine similarity to capture item-item semantic relationships.
 These similarity scores were then combined with ALS predictions.
 However, I struggled to obtain good results with this approach.

 **3. Neural Collaborative Filtering (NCF)**

-Given the limitations of ALS and the hybrid model, I transitioned to a Neural Collaborative Filtering (NCF) model to improve the flexibility and expressiveness of the recommendation system.
+Given the limitations of ALS and the hybrid model, I transitioned to a Neural Collaborative Filtering (NCF) approach, which allowed me to incorporate all the available features from the provided datasets more flexibly and effectively.
 One key observation was that the ALS model's use of a binary "like" signal (based on a thresholded watch ratio) was not fully capturing the nuances of user preferences, especially for users with less consistent behavior or videos with subtle interactions.
 To address this, I decided to use ratings instead of binary values.
 The watch ratio itself was treated as a continuous rating, which allowed for a more refined representation of user-item interactions.

 Therefore, I implemented a **Neural Collaborative Filtering (NCF)** model, inspired by the paper [“Neural Collaborative Filtering”](https://arxiv.org/pdf/1708.05031).